9 Skin Care Trends That Started in Asia

 Ombre Biting Lip

 Korea has proven to be a cradle of ingredient innovation and final products execution.
-The ‘Ombre lip’ also known as ‘the bitten lip’ is one of the most popular trends that originate from Korea.
+The ‘Ombre lip’ also known as ‘the bitten lip’ is one of the most popular trends that originate from South Korea.
 In fact, it is also referred to as the Korean gradient lips.

 Achieving the look is done by applying two or more shades of color on your lips.
 Typically, you apply one color on the edges, then the other one in the inner parts.
 For a fine, smooth and seamless gradient, a lip brush is used to even out the boundary.